RedHatWorkshops/external-mq-fabric-client/simple-consumer/README.md

 	> mvn exec:java

-To figure out which container is currently the master from the command line is to inspect the logs:

-    cat instances/AMQ-East1/data/log/karaf.log | grep mq-fabric

 After the example is up and running and you see JMS messages being logged to the consumer's console, kill the master broker on the west.
 You can use the `cluster-list` command in the karaf to find out which container is currently